How To Upgrade From Firefox 3.6 To Firefox 12 More Easily

 5. If you have Java installed you may see an add-on error message stating that the Java Console add-on is incompatible with Firefox – for most people this should not matter as the Java ‘Console’ is not Java.
 See here for an explanation.

-7. Mozbackup is still a great way to backup your Firefox 12 profile.
+7. Mozbackup is still a great way to backup your FF 12 profile.
 If you have used an older version of Mozbackup you may need to upgrade it for Firefox 12 – see my review of Mozbackup which includes the download location.

 8. Many technical improvements and new features have been introduced since Firefox 4 was released.
-An in place upgrade to Firefox 12 is likely to leave your Firefox profile full of features that are no longer used and add-ons that are no longer used or incompatible with Firefox 12…
+An in place upgrade to version 12 is likely to leave your Firefox profile full of features that are no longer used and add-ons that are no longer used or incompatible with Firefox 12…

 - Before – 37MB (171 files)